 IT security in hybrid working models

 The future of work is hybrid.
-Linked to this paradigm shift are numerous new requirements, be it the role of the office or the nature of collaboration.
-IT departments also face new challenges as a result of the transformation to a hybrid working model.
+This paradigm shift is associated with numerous new requirements, be it the role of the office or the type of collaboration.
+IT departments are also facing new challenges as a result of the transformation to the hybrid working model.
 IT and data security will have to be rethought in the future.

-For IT security, the shift to mobile work means providing a secure working environment outside the corporate office as well.
+For IT security, the shift to mobile working means ensuring a secure working environment outside the company office as well.
 Both technical and human vulnerabilities need to be taken into account.

 Unsecured environments

-Remote workers access company data from a wide variety of locations.
-They regularly switch between well-protected company networks and less well-secured, partly unencrypted home networks or public hotspots.
-For attackers, such unsecured WLAN networks are usually an easy target to gain access to sensitive data.
-At the same time, this access makes it impossible for IT departments to identify suspicious activities based on IP addresses and to ward off unauthorised access.
+Employees in remote work access company data from a wide variety of locations.
+They regularly switch between well-protected company networks and less well-secured, sometimes unencrypted home networks or public hotspots.
+Such unsecured Wi-Fi networks are usually an easy target for attackers to gain access to sensitive data.
+At the same time, this access makes it impossible for IT departments to identify suspicious activity based on IP addresses and prevent unauthorized access.

 In the home office, access is no longer only via the work computer.
 Instead, employees often use private devices, for example to check chat messages or emails on their smartphone or tablet.
 However, private devices are usually not under the control of the company.
-Therefore, there is often no sufficient password protection and regular updates.
-Other devices logged into the same network also pose a potential threat.
+There is therefore often no adequate password protection or regular updates.
+Other devices registered on the same network also pose a potential risk.

-How can organisations ensure IT security in the hybrid working model?
+How can organizations ensure IT security in the hybrid working model?

 Modern mobile devices for employees

 Allowing employees to work with outdated private technology that is not managed by the company entails high security risks.
 Instead, all colleagues should work with the latest technology and regularly updated software.
-This is not only recommended for security reasons, but also guarantees the highest possible productivity.
-Furthermore, the use of private devices is also problematic from a data protection point of view.
+This is not only recommended for security reasons, but also guarantees maximum productivity.
+The use of private devices is also problematic from a data protection perspective.

 Encrypted data transmission